dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

 ### **6.6.1 Generating the Targets from N-Grams**

 This might look a little tricky but it is not.
 Here we take the sequence of ids and generate n-grams.
 For the purpose of training, we need sequences of terms as the training examples and the next term in the sequence as the target.
 Not clear right?
 Let us look at an example.
-If our sequence of words were ```['hello', 'my', 'friend']```, then we extract extract n-grams, where n=2-3 (that means we split bigrams and trigrams from the sequence).
+If our sequence of words were ```['hello', 'my', 'friend']```, then we extract n-grams, where n=2-3 (that means we split bigrams and trigrams from the sequence).
 So the sequence is split into ```['hello', 'my'], ['my', 'friend'] and ['hello', 'my', 'friend']```.
-Well to train our network this is not enough right?
+Well, to train our network this is not enough, right?
 We need some objective/target that we can infer about.
 So to get a target we split the last term of the n-grams out.
 In the case of our example, the corresponding targets are ```['friend', 'my', 'friend']```.
 To show you the bigger picture, the input sequence ```['my', 'friend', 'friend']``` is split into n-grams and then split again to pop out a target term.

 ```python
 bigram['hello', 'my'] --> input['hello'] --> target['my']